jomardyan/xt1-Right-Click-Translate-main/README.md

 - Quick preview - see a translation notification before opening (with adjustable length)
 - Keyboard shortcut - translate selection with Alt+Shift+T (customizable)
 - Smart history - frequently used languages surface in the menu, with a quick summary and clear option
+- Notes and bookmarks - save translated words and phrases with tags, search, and copy tools
 - Source language control - auto-detect or lock to a specific source language
 - Flexible opening - translations open in a new tab or replace the current tab
 - Dark mode support - options page adapts to system theme